-THAAD, Patriot, and SAMP-T anti-aircraft missile systems (SAMs) effectively perform their assigned tasks but cannot cope with the Russian Oreshnik medium-range ballistic missile, according to Defense Express.
+THAAD, Patriot, and SAMP-T surface-to-air missile systems (SAM) effectively perform their assigned tasks, but are unable to cope with the Russian Oreshnik medium-range ballistic missile.
+This was reported by Defense Express.

-Journalists noted that the cruise phase of medium- and long-range ballistic missiles occurs at altitudes of over 100 km.
-The speed of entry into the atmosphere is about 3–4 km/sec for medium-range ballistic missiles and 5–7 km/sec for intercontinental ones.
+Journalists noted that the cruise phase of medium- and long-range ballistic missiles takes place at altitudes of over 100 km.
+The speed of entry into the atmosphere is about 3–4 km/sec for medium-range ballistic missiles, and 5–7 km/sec for intercontinental ones.

 Theoretically, Patriot PAC-3 and SAMP-T will be able to engage the warheads of such targets that are already in the atmosphere, but the real effectiveness remains questionable.
-The main problem for SAMs is the separating warhead with individually guided blocks.
+The main problem for SAM systems is the separating warhead with individually guided blocks.

-The Russian missile carries six warheads.
-At the same time, the number of targets that the American Patriot PAC-3 and the European SAMP-T can simultaneously engage is limited.
-Therefore, these SAMs will not be able to intercept all Oreshnik warheads simultaneously.
+The Russian missile carries up to six warheads.
+At the same time, the number of targets that the American Patriot PAC-3 and the European SAMP-T are capable of simultaneously engaging is limited.
+Therefore, these SAM systems will not be able to intercept all Oreshnik warheads simultaneously.

-Russian President Vladimir Putin noted that the Oreshnik combat blocks attack targets at speeds of up to Mach 10, or about 3 km/s, at a range of up to 5,500 km, and Western missile defense systems have no way to intercept them.
+Russian President Vladimir Putin noted that the "Oreshnik" warheads attack targets at speeds of up to Mach 10, or about 3 km/s, at a range of up to 5,500 km, and Western missile defense systems have no way to intercept them.

-Earlier, www1.ru reported that the all-seeing Skvorets kamikaze drone has been received by the Russian military.
+Earlier, www1.ru reported that the all-seeing Skvorets kamikaze drone was received by the Russian military.

 Russia Enters Top Three in Global Naval Shipbuilding Ranking